-Before Covid, I was lucky enough to have traveled on six of the seven continents.
-Then the pandemic came, when I was 16, and the world’s borders closed.
-I’ve really missed being able to explore other countries, so during Covid I’ve thought back to some of my favorite foreign adventures.
-They are places where kids my age can go beyond the typical beach resorts, explore a different culture, talk to the local people, and learn what the world is really like.
+Now that most of the world’s countries have reopened and you can take your family pretty much anywhere again, I’ve thought back to some of my favorite foreign adventures.
+These are places where teenagers like me can go beyond the typical beach resorts, explore a different culture, talk to the local people, and learn what the world is really like.

 In the undisturbed wilderness here, animals roam free and rule the land, and they are magnificent.
 It was my first time staying at a bush camp, so I was excited but scared.
 After landing in Zambia, first we drove from Mfuwe Airport to the Mfuwe Lodge, where we stayed the first few nights.

 The moment we arrived, we were invited on a game drive that night.
 About three seconds in, not even moving, there it was: A beautiful leopard trying to get through the locked gate to the spa.
 Maybe to make his or her nightly spa treatment.

 Then, three minutes into the drive, there was a baby hippo walking across the road.
 On a night game drive, you see different animals than on a daytime drive—or, if they’re the same animals, you see them in different locations.